Irreducibility of the Gorenstein loci of Hilbert schemes via ray families: Preliminaries

 Finite type zero-dimensional schemes correspond to Artin algebras.
 Every such algebra $A$ splits as a finite product of its localisations at maximal ideals, which corresponds to the fact that the support of $\Spec A$ is finite and totally disconnected.
-Therefore, throughout this text we are mainly interested in \emph{local} Artin $k$-algebras.
+Therefore, we will focus our interest on \emph{local} Artin $k$-algebras.
 Since $k$ is algebraically closed, such algebras have residue field $k$.
-Recall that an Artin local algebra $(A, \mathfrak{m}, k)$ is \emph{Gorenstein} if the annihilator of $\mathfrak{m}$ is a one-dimensional vector space over $k$, see \cite[Chap~21]{EisView}.
-An important invariant of $A$ is its Hilbert function $H_A$ defined by $H_A(l) = \dimk \mathfrak{m}^l/\mathfrak{m}^{l+1}$.
-Since $H_A(l) = 0$ for $l \gg 0$ it is usual to write $H_A$ as the vector of its non-zero values.
-The \emph{socle degree} of $A$ is the largest $l$ such that $H_A(l) \neq 0$.